Our Daytona Beach Removal Defense Attorneys Can Help You Fight Deportation

 It is important to note that attendance is crucial during a calendar hearing.
 Failure to appear without good cause can result in an in-absentia removal order.
 The IC hearing is the respondent’s main opportunity to fully argue their case and present all relevant information.

-The first step in fighting back against threats of deportation is reaching out to a skilled and experienced immigration defense attorney.
-The attorneys at David F. Vedder, P.A., are ready to help you explore your legal options.
-Call us at 386-675-0872 or message us to schedule a consultation.
+The first step to fighting back against threats of deportation is reaching out to a skilled and experienced immigration defense attorney.
+The attorneys at Vedder & Jattan, P.A., are ready to help you or your family member explore all the legal options available.
+Call us today at 386-675-0872 or message us online to schedule an initial consultation.